MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-on-arm-devices.md

 By installing the C++ Desktop Workload, you can load any desktop C++ projects and solutions using MSBuild to try any of the editing, building, and debugging capabilities you are already familiar with in Visual Studio.
 Additional C++ Visual Studio workloads (for example, gaming) and build systems (for example, CMake) will be supported in subsequent updates.

-## Visual Studio versions before 17.3 Preview 2
+## Visual Studio versions before 17.4

-Visual Studio versions before 17.3 Preview 2 can run on ARM-powered devices via x64 emulation, though some features are not supported on ARM.
+Visual Studio versions prior to 17.4 can run on ARM-powered devices via x64 emulation, though some features are not supported on ARM.
 As such, we don't recommend running these versions of Visual Studio on devices that use ARM-based processors, and instead recommend remotely targeted ARM devices.

 See [Visual Studio 2022 System Requirements](/visualstudio/releases/2022/system-requirements) for supported operating systems, hardware, supported languages, and additional requirements and guidance.